What is Negligent Supervision?

 Proving negligent supervision involves proving many of the same elements as a typical negligence case.
 First, you must prove that the person or organization in question accepted the responsibility of supervision.
 (In the case of child supervision, this is generally easy.
 By virtue of being a babysitter, daycare provider, or parent, you have accepted the responsibility of supervision.)

 Second, you must prove that the supervisor failed to properly monitor the child.
 Based on external factors and the entirety of the circumstances, a reasonable person would expect different levels of supervision.
 For example, infants and toddlers need more supervision than grade-school children, and children with physical or mental disabilities need closer monitoring.
 Also, watching a larger number of children requires more supervisors or a more intense level of supervision.
-Proving this element of negligent usually requires establishing the reasonable standard of supervision, then showing how the supervisor(s) in question failed to meet that standard.
+Proving this element of negligence usually requires establishing the reasonable standard of supervision, then showing how the supervisor(s) in question failed to meet that standard.